- Contact Us

-Nurse practitioners (NPs) are licensed, independent practitioners who provide primary and/or specialty nursing and medical care in ambulatory, acute and long-term care settings.
-They are registered nurses with specialized, advanced education and clinical competency to provide health and medical care for diverse populations in a variety of primary care, acute and long-term care settings.
-Master’s, post-master’s or doctoral preparation is required for entry-level practice (AANP, 2006).
+Nurse practitioners (NPs) are licensed, independent practitioners who practice autonomously and in coordination with health care professionals and other individuals.
+They provide primary and specialty care in a variety of ambulatory, acute and long-term care settings.
+NPs are registered nurses with specialized, advanced education and clinical practice competency to provide health care for diverse populations.
+Master’s, post-master’s or doctoral preparation and national board certification are required for entry-level practice.

-The NP utilizes the scientific process and national standards of care as a framework for managing patient care.
-This process includes the following components:
+NPs blend the scientific process, current evidence and national standards of care with a holistic approach to manage patient care and foster professional practice.
+This process includes the following components.

 The NP assesses health status by:

 The NP, together with the patient and family, establishes an evidence-based, mutually acceptable, cost-conscious, effective plan of care that maximizes health potential or end-of-life decisions.
 Formulation of the plan of care includes:

 Interventions are based upon established priorities and consistent with the NP's specialized education and clinical practice.
 Actions by NPs are:

 The NP maintains a process for systematic follow-up by: